Featured Construction Management Programs

 To get accepted into the program, applicants must possess a bachelor’s degree from a regionally accredited U.S. institution with a grade point average of 3.0 or a degree that is deemed comparable.
 Application requirements include a reference letter, official transcripts from each institution attended, a current resume, a statement of intent, and TOEFL or IELTS scores for international applicants.

-The program comprises 33 credits including courses such as engineering management science; ethics and values in sciences and technology; organizational behavior; negotiations; engineering for energy and the environment; economics and financial studies for engineers; and engineering management strategy.
+The program comprises 33 credits including courses such as engineering management science; ethics and values in sciences and technology; organizational behavior; negotiations; economics and financial studies for engineers; engineering management strategy; decision and risk analysis in engineering; and technical project management.

 • Location: University Park, Pennsylvania